Milo Yiannopoulos Beats Out Pulse Shooting Victims For LGBTQ Publication’s Person Of The Year

-While he may have been overshadow by Donald Trump, Milo Yiannopoulos had his own dizzying rise to the top in 2016.
+While he may have been overshadowed by Donald Trump, Milo Yiannopoulos had his own dizzying rise to the top in 2016.
 The provocateur experienced such a substantial uptick in public notoriety that even the same queer media that condemned him took note.

-On Thursday, Milo completed that upward trajectory by winning the Person of the Year poll conducted by LGBTQ Nation — a queer news site followed by more than 1.2 million people on Facebook.
+On Thursday, Milo completed that upward trajectory by winning the Person of the Year poll conducted by LGBTQ Nation; a queer news site followed by more than 1.2 million people on Facebook.
 Yiannopoulos came in with nearly 70 percent of the vote.

 “Hate him or love him, one thing Milo truly excels at is getting attention for himself and his causes.
 If he decides to highlight an issue, his fans will follow his every word on the subject and more often than not, it’ll get moved to a mainstream audience as the story picks up steam from online chatter.
 For a gay guy from Britain, he has truly made his mark on conservative American politics and entertainment.
 Yiannopoulos has been able to brand himself the ultimate gay provocateur in a year of provocateurs.”

 It’s worth noting, however, that the publication doesn’t attribute Milo’s win to its own voter base, but rather to the hoards of Yiannopoulos fans that flooded the page in order to push their favorite to victory.
-That theory is backed up by the poll’s runner-up: incoming vice-president Mike Pence, who has faced a massive backlash from the LGBTQ community for his history of non-progressive policies.
+That theory is backed up by the poll’s runner-up; incoming vice-president Mike Pence, who has faced a massive backlash from the LGBTQ community for his history of non-progressive policies.

-Milo’s victory faced an extremely poor reception from the site’s fan base, with nearly every article on its social media — Yiannopoulos-related or not — flooded with comments threatening to unfollow the page.
+Milo’s victory faced an extremely poor reception from the site’s fan base, with nearly every article on its social media, Yiannopoulos-related or not, flooded with comments threatening to unfollow the page.

 @lgbtqnation hatefull site pic.twitter.com/7DnRCzpYIV